for-giobbe/phy/Multiple Sequence Alignement & filtering.md

 T-Coffee [(Notredame et al., 2000)](https://www.ncbi.nlm.nih.gov/pubmed/10964570)

-And subsequently filter the alignment using:
+And subsequently filter the alignments using:

 Gblocks [(Talavera & Castresana, 2007)](https://academic.oup.com/sysbio/article/56/4/564/1682121)

 At this stage you should have assembled your dataset into a multi-fasta file, which should look like [this](https://raw.githubusercontent.com/for-giobbe/phy/master/unaligned_genes/12S_total.fasta).
 It's very important that each one of you has it's own dastaset as this may provide natural examples of problems in analyses, but If you still do not have a dataset use [the one I am using](https://github.com/for-giobbe/phy/tree/master/unaligned_genes).